-- temporary replacement of an absent employee (eg, being on pregnancy or child-care leave); - seasonal work; - temporary increase in production; and - performance of work that is beyond the normal activity of the employer.
+- temporary replacement of an absent employee (eg, being on pregnancy or childcare leave);

+- seasonal work;

+- temporary increase in production;

+- performance of work that is beyond the normal activity of the employer; and

+- certain other grounds.

 A fixed-term contract may be entered into with certain categories of employees, such as CEOs and their deputies and chief accountants, creative employees, students, part-time employees and various other roles.